mmu-webdesign/Level4-web-term-1/CSS/css01/07-big-concepts.md

 <!-- end div -->

-> Using `* {border: 1px solid red;}` in you CSS is a really handy way to identify what is happening on the page when you are struggling with the *box model* - which you will!
+> Using `* {border: 1px solid red;}` in your CSS is a really handy way to identify what is happening on the page when you are struggling with the *box model* - which you will!

 ## Inheritance

-Inheritance is the method where CCS properties are passed down (or not) form a HTML element, to the elements they contain.
+Inheritance is the method where CCS properties are passed down (or not) from a HTML element, to the elements they contain.

 > You have already seen inheritance in action.